-The Buckle, Inc. (BKE) CEO Dennis Nelson on Q3 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] And we do have a question for the line of [indiscernible].
+[Operator Instructions] And we do have a question for the line of Ujjval Dave with Ujjval Investments].
 Your line is open.

 Hi.
-I noticed that Buckle has been spending on digital marketing as Google Ads, Facebook, Instagram, Pinterest, etcetera do you have any granular way to measure the effectiveness of your marketing dollars and which channel has proven to be most effective and which hasn’t worked out too well?
+I noticed that Buckle has been spending on digital marketing at Google Ads, Facebook, Instagram, Pinterest, et cetera.
+Do you have any granular way to measure the effectiveness of your marketing dollars?
+And which channel has proven to be most effective and which hasn’t worked out too well?

 Dennis Nelson

 I don’t have any specifics on the measurement of the marketing.
-We have a new marketing manager that’s been with us not quite a year and a half now.
+We have a new marketing manager that’s been with us not quite a-year-and-a-half now.
 And we have been very excited about the product they have been putting out and the new ways they have been getting Buckle out to the public and they feel good and the results we are seeing has been very positive on that.
 Tom, do you have any metrics that you know of?

 Tom Heacock

 I don’t think there is no one specific metric.
 And I think as a team, we are continually adjusting and adapting to what’s working well and then looking at traffic drivers in response both in-store and online.
-And as you walk through each of the different buckets of marketing and we have seen positive response to all of them, which makes it really attractive, I mean, e-mails performed well, social media as Dennis mentioned, I mean we have done a nice job and that’s performed well.
-Search marketing has been performed well and then so, testing a lot of new things, but always trying and have lots of things that are working well and driving traffic both to the side and getting guests into the stores.
+And as you walk through each of the different buckets of marketing and we have seen positive response to all of them, which makes it really attractive; I mean, e-mails performed well; social media, as Dennis mentioned, I mean, we have done a nice job and that’s performed well.
+Search marketing has been performed well.
+And then o, testing a lot of new things, but always trying and have lots of things that are working well and driving traffic both to the side and getting guests into the stores.

 Operator